fbpx Bulging & Herniated Disc Chiropractic Treatment Techniques

 • Weakness.
 Muscle weakness can occur due to the compromised nerve(s).
 An example would be a loss of hand grip-strength due to a herniated disc in the neck.

-Once diagnosed correctly, bulging and herniated discs can be treated by chiropractors and their professional team of specialists through skeletal, muscular, and myofascial manipulations.
-The following treatment techniques show how a chiropractor near you that specializes in bulging or herniated discs can help restore function and alleviate pain.
+Bulging and herniated discs can be treated by chiropractors through skeletal, muscular, and myofascial manipulations.
+The following treatment techniques show how a chiropractor near you can help restore function and alleviate pain.

 How Can a Chiropractor Help a Bulging or Herniated Disc?

-Chiropractors utilize a comprehensive report of your history, perform a physical examination and take digital images (x-rays or an MRI) to diagnose the specific type of disc problem you are experiencing.
+Chiropractors perform a physical examination and take digital images (x-rays or an MRI) to diagnose the specific type of disc problem you are experiencing.
 In addition to the medical analysis, they factor in your daily habits, physical activity levels, and health history to better understand your total-body health so that they can create an effective, personalized treatment plan.

 Spinal Adjustments

-Once your condition is properly diagnosed, chiropractors have the ability to skillfully restore misaligned vertebrae and address herniated discs that are putting pressure on nearby nerves.
-The biomechanical adjustments can lessen pain associated with the compression, ease muscle spasms, promote nerve function once things are realigned, and give patients progressive mobility as their bodies continue to heal.
-Depending on your level of discomfort and the specific impingement, a chiropractor can apply anything from a gentle pressure to a more rigorous adjustment to help give you long term relief.
+Your chiropractor can correct misaligned vertebrae and herniated discs that are putting pressure on nearby nerves.
+Biomechanical adjustments can lessen pain associated with compression, ease muscle spasms, promote nerve function, and restore mobility.
+Depending on your level of discomfort and specific impingement, a chiropractor can help you find long term relief.

 Chiropractic Traction Therapy

-A common cause of herniation is spinal compression, whereby the discs positioned between the vertebrae naturally become thinner and begin to pinch the nerves.
+A common cause of herniation is spinal compression, whereby the discs between the vertebrae become thinner and pinch the nerves.
 Chiropractors can use traction to stretch, realign, and give more space within the vertebral column to alleviate the affected nerves.
-The purpose of these techniques is to reverse the natural effects gravity has on the spine and aid in realignment post an injury or accident.
+The purpose is to reverse the effects of gravity on the spine and aid in realignment post injury or accident.

 Chiropractor vs Osteopath for Bulging or Herniated Disc Pain?

-Chiropractors pay a great deal of attention to the biomechanics of the spine, and how its structure and function affects the neurological and musculoskeletal systems.
-They treat pain and help the body restore proper mobility and function through safe, controlled, and specific forces applied to the joints or muscles.
-Most modern day chiropractors have additional training in supportive musculoskeletal and myofascial therapies, such as ART® and the Graston Technique®, however traditionally their primary focus is on spinal alignment.
+Chiropractors pay a great deal of attention to the biomechanics of the spine.
+As a result they have expertise on how its structure and function affects the neurological and musculoskeletal systems.
+They treat pain and help restore mobility and function through controlled, and specific force applied to the joints or muscles.
+Most chiropractors have additional training in supportive musculoskeletal and myofascial therapies, such as ART® and the Graston Technique® as well.

-Similar to chiropractors, osteopaths believe that spinal health influences our overall health and that by addressing alignment issues we can optimize our nervous system, improve blood flow to the body, and relieve pain.
-One difference is that osteopaths focus more on how all body systems are interrelated and dependent upon one another, vs focusing primarily on treatments as they relate to the spine.
-As a Doctor of Osteopathic Medicine (DO) practitioners are able to prescribe medications and aim to treat a broader range of problems over a longer period of time.
+Similar to chiropractors, osteopaths believe that spinal health influences our overall health.
+By addressing alignment issues we can optimize our nervous system, improve blood flow to the body, and relieve pain.
+Osteopaths focus on how all body systems are interrelated vs focusing primarily on the spine.
+Doctor of Osteopathic Medicine (DO) practitioners are able to prescribe medications and treat a broader range of problems over a longer period of time.

 So which do you see for a bulging or herniated disc?
-Since chiropractors and osteopaths share similar philosophies and approaches to treatment both will be able to help.
-With that being said, the expertise and specialized focus on the spine that a chiropractor provides may resonate more with you and your ideas about treatment.
-We suggest making an appointment with a chiropractor near you to learn more ways they can alleviate pain associated with a bulging or herniated disc so that you experience long term results.
+Since chiropractors and osteopaths share similar philosophies, both can help.
+We suggest making an appointment with a chiropractor near you to learn how they can alleviate pain associated with a bulging or herniated disc.

 Photo